The death benefit under the Québec Pension Plan is a payment of a maximum amount of $2500. It is paid if the deceased

 The benefit, which is a maximum of $2500, will be paid by cheque to the person or charitable organization that is eligible for the benefit.

-Note that the benefit amount is taxable.
-It must be declared in the income of the estate, regardless of the name in which the cheque was made.
-For further information, contact Revenu Québec or the Canada Revenue Agency .
+the benefit amount is taxable.
+It must be declared in the income of the estate, regardless of the name to whom the cheque was made out.

-Where the deceased did not make sufficient contributions to the Québec Pension Plan, a special benefit for funeral expenses can be paid, subject to certain conditions, by the Ministère du Travail, de l'Emploi et de la Solidarité sociale.
-Click What to Do in the Event of Death on the Gouvernement du Québec's portal to determine whether you are entitled to other benefits.
+If the deceased did not make sufficient contributions to the Québec Pension Plan, a special benefit for funeral expenses could be paid by the Ministère de l'Emploi et de la Solidarité sociale.

 3 sections to consult following the death of a family member